chodavon/RSA-Based-File-Encryption-and-Digital-Signature-System/README.md

 1. Read the plaintext file
 2. Encrypt the content using RSA
-3. Save the encrypted output as `ciphertext.bin`
+3. Save the encrypted output as `ciphertext.txt`

 Only the corresponding private key can decrypt the encrypted file.